sandersn/manual/Typescript-for-Haskellbros.md

 This introduction is designed for working Haskell or ML programmers who want to learn Typescript.
 It describes how the type system of Typescript differs from Haskell's type system.
+It also describes unique features of Typescript's type system that arise from its modelling of Javascript code.

 # Things you should know